bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Building_a_Living_Application.md

 # Building a Living Application

 ## Build Job
-The job "ACTION - Build a LivingApp" allows you build your living applications:
+The job "ACTION - Build a LivingApp" allows you to build your living applications:

 <div style="text-align:center">
     <img src="cloud/images/master/BuildJob.png">